 Cream of tartar is a byproduct of wine production.
-It’s an acid that is commonly used in baking as a leavening agent.
-This is because cream of tartar in combination with baking soda produces carbon dioxide gas.
+It’s an acid commonly used in baking as a leavening agent.
+This is because combining cream of tartar and baking soda produces carbon dioxide gas.

-Mix together 1 cup (240 ml) of milk with 1 3/4 teaspoons (6 grams) of cream of tartar and let this sit for a few minutes.
+Mix 1 cup (240 ml) of milk and 1 3/4 teaspoons (6 grams) of cream of tartar and let it sit for a few minutes.

-Summary There are several substitutions that can be made for buttermilk in baking.
+Summary Several substitutions can be made for buttermilk in baking.
 Many use a combination of an acid and either dairy or nondairy milk.